Toyota Camry Insurance Rates

 Rates are averaged for all Toyota Camry models and trim levels.
 Rates assume a 40-year-old male driver, full coverage with $500 deductibles, and a clean driving record.

-- Drivers age 16 to 20 pay higher prices, with premiums as much as $439 a month if full coverage is included
+- Drivers age 20 and younger are expensive to insure, as much as $439 per month if comprehensive and collision insurance is included

-- Higher risk drivers with multiple at-fault accidents pay on average $1,650 more every year than a safer driver
+- Higher risk drivers who have several accidents or serious violations could be forced to pay on average $1,650 more every year to buy Toyota Camry insurance

 As you can see from the information we’ve gone over to this point, it’s clear that there are differences in costs when it comes to a Toyota Camry insurance policy.
 For example, 2015 Toyota Camry insurance costs are more expensive than 2012 Toyota Camry insurance costs.